websharper-samples/LoginWithBulma/README.md

     ```
     > Note how `e` in the login handler enables you to **access all the input values** through `e.Vars`.
 You can also use these to **set their values on the UI** - two-way binding in WebSharper UI really rocks.

-4. And last, seal these and inject your login form to the `#main` placeholder you added earlier:
+4. And last, seal these and bind your logic to the SPA:
     ```fsharp
-        .Doc()
-    |> Doc.RunById "main"
+        .Bind()
     ```
 And boom, you are done.